Shivamsharma009/EcommerceMicroservice/README.md

    3. Authentication Service

    So this is a Complete Microservice Application Which i implemented in Node , Express js and as a DataBase I used MONGODB(Atlas) and I am using RabbitMQ as a Queue Service.
+For Running RabbitMQ instance i used docker Spinner Configuration.